Nijhazer/task-manager-typescript-example/README.md

 `src/www` - Static assets for the UI (HTML, CSS, third-party JavaScript libraries).

 `src/www/views` - [Handlebars templates](http://handlebarsjs.com/) used by the UI.

+`src/test` - Unit tests.
+Any unit tests beginning with `spec.api.` will be compiled as CommonJS modules and executed using Mocha.
+Any unit tests beginning with `spec.ui.` will be compiled as AMD modules and executed using Karma.

+`src/test/karma-test-runner.js` - Karma runs the tests using RequireJS.
+This is the 'main' file used by RequireJS during tests in order to load dependencies.
+Whenever you add a UI dependency via Bower, you'll need to update the `paths` configuration in this file as well.